HotCakeX/Harden-Windows-Security/WDACConfig/WDACConfig Module Files/Help/ConvertTo-WDACPolicy.md

 ## SYNOPSIS
 This is a multi-purpose cmdlet that offers a wide range of functionalities that can either be used separately or mixed together for very detailed and specific tasks.

-It currently supports Code Integrity and AppLocker logs from the following sources: Local Event logs and Microsoft Defender for Endpoint Advanced Hunting results.
+It currently supports Code Integrity and AppLocker logs from the following sources: Local Event logs, Evtx log files and Microsoft Defender for Endpoint Advanced Hunting results.

 The cmdlet displays the logs in a GUI and allows the user to select the logs to be processed further.